Apprenticeship Office: Fact sheets, forms and documents

 Existing worker status: Information and calculator

-The level of State Government support provided for trainees can vary, depending whether the trainee is regarded as a new entrant or an existing worker.
+The level of State Government funding and incentives provided for trainees can vary, depending whether the trainee is regarded as a new entrant or an existing worker.

 Fact sheet: Determining existing worker status